decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 For $k>1$, a **k-signature chain** on $v$ is a pair $(m, sign (m,i))$ where $m$ is a $(k-1)$-signature chain on $v$ that *does not* contain a signature from $i$.
 In other words, a message (signature chain) received by party $i$ at the end of round $k$ is said to be valid if
 - The first signer of the signature chain is the leader
 - All signers in the chain are distinct
-- Party $i$ is not in the signature chain
 - All signatures are valid
 - The signature chain has length $k$